IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/file_description.md

 ## Executables (root)

 - **test_full.sh**: Run all the executables in `src/scripts/` in correct order with a small amount of data.
-RUNNING THIS TEST FILE WILL OVERRIGHT DATA SAMPLES WITH TEST VERSION IN `data/`, AND THEREFORE WILL NOT PRODUCE THE SAME METRICS.
-TO EXECUTE BEFORE `full.sh` IF THE USER WANTS TO REPLICATE THE TRAINING PROCESS.
+To be executed before `full.sh` to prevent errors.
+**Running the test routine will overwrite data samples with their test versions in `multi-level-auction-generator/data/`, and therefore will not produce the metrics displayed in the paper.**

 - **full.sh**: Run all the executables in `src/scripts/` in correct order with the entire data, producing the results of Table 2, 3, and 4.